History of sugar: Role of slavery and indentured workers

-Long established in Brazil, sugar production spread to other parts of South America, as well as to newer European colonies in Africa and in the Pacific, where it became especially important in Fiji.
-Mauritius, Natal and Queensland in Australia started growing sugar.
-The older and newer sugar production areas now tended to use indentured labour rather than enslaved people, with workers "shipped across the world ... [and] ... held in conditions of near slavery for up to ten years...
+Even as slavery faded, sugar production areas still tended to use indentured labour rather than enslaved people, with workers "shipped across the world ... [and] ... held in conditions of near slavery for up to ten years...
 In the second half of the nineteenth century over 450,000 indentured labourers went from India to the British West Indies, others went to Natal, Mauritius and Fiji (where they became a majority of the population).
 In Queensland workers from the Pacific islands were moved in.
-On Hawaii, they came from China and Japan.
 The Dutch transferred large numbers of people from Java to Surinam."
+Illustrative is the case of Hawaii, where hundreds of thousands of Chinese, Japanese, and Filipinos were brought in.
 It is said that the sugar plantations would not have thrived without the aid of the African enslaved people.
 In Colombia, the planting of sugar started very early on, and entrepreneurs imported many African enslaved people to cultivate the fields.
-The industrialization of the Colombian industry started in 1901 with the establishment of Manuelita, the first steam-powered sugar mill in South America, by Latvian Jewish immigrant James Martin Eder.